 - Under the Affordable Care Act authority, CMS is testing models to better align the financing of Medicare and Medicaid and integrate care delivery for people who are enrolled in both Medicare and Medicaid, also known as dual eligibles.
 Under the Capitated Financial Alignment model, CMS will contract with states and health plans, and the health plans will receive a prospective, blended payment to provide comprehensive, coordinated care.
 CMS could address requirements, expectations, and/or the role of HIE in these new arrangements, which have the potential to use HIE to deliver a higher degree of coordinated care for this fragile and costly population whose members often see numerous types of providers and require a high degree of care.

 C. Low Rates of Consumer and Patient Engagement

 CMS wants to encourage beneficiary engagement in their care through improved beneficiary access to their personal health information and better electronic communication between beneficiaries and their health care team.
-There are several ways CMS could encourage beneficiary access to their information through the use of new measures or patient-reported care experiences, new technology tools, and new financial models.
+There are several ways CMS could encourage beneficiary access to their information through the use of new measures or patient-reported care experiences, new technology tools, and Start Printed Page 14797new financial models.
 These options are described below.